-What happens at BM?
+What's happening at BM?

 "Statement on Internationalization at home"

-"Students rights charter"
+“Students’ rights charter”

-"Students rights charter" can be seen as a list of rights for students and at this BM the document was updated and ESU's views were further deepened.
-In Europe, there are issues of varying nature that are important to the student.
-SFS's view is that higher education as a system should give the student a good education and for this the student should also have good conditions for being accepted, completed and paid for a degree in higher education.
-Students' right charter is a potpourri of demands for a good study time.
+“Students’ rights charter” can be seen as a list of rights for students and at this BM the document was updated and ESU’s views were further deepened.
+Within Europe there are issues of varying nature that are important for students.
+SFS’s view is that higher education as a system should provide students with a good education and for this the student should also have good conditions for being admitted, undergoing and completing a degree in higher education.
+The Students’ Rights Charter is a potpourri of requirements for a good period of study.

 Great discussion about Micro-credentials